 - Walking them through your process

-- Tell them how you can help
+- Telling them how you can help

-Once you’ve started adding clients, keep yourself as organized as possible with work-flow management software like Asana.
+Once you’ve started adding clients, keep yourself as organized as possible with workflow management software like Asana.

-Growing your client roster is completely feasible.
+Growing your client roster is completely doable.
 Dozens of students in our Facebook Side Hustle Course learned how to start a Facebook ad agency and are now earning $4,000+ a month with multiple clients.

 The reason we love teaching people how to run Facebook ads is because of how Laptop Empires started.